lolyhop/3d-splats-cinematic-agent/docs/tech_report.md

 **3. Collision checking and path repair:**

-After generating a preliminary trajectory, we checked each path point against the voxel map.
+After generating a preliminary trajectory, I checked each path point against the voxel map.
 Points inside occupied voxels were flagged, and attempts were made to re-route the path using breadth-first search (BFS) to navigate around obstacles.

 **Outcome:**
 Despite these efforts, the method did not reliably produce collision-free trajectories.
 Path adjustments often caused unnatural detours.
 While the idea remains promising, a more robust approach is required.

+## Full Scene Rendering

+Currently, the system renders only the Gaussian splat point cloud, which limits the scene realism.
+Future work could involve exporting the computed camera trajectories and applying them in a more advanced rendering engine.
+This would allow producing high-quality cinematic sequences while still leveraging the automatically generated paths from the system.

+## Improved Path Planning via Learning

+Current path-building logic is heuristic and does not account for scene complexity.
+Future work could explore using a reinforcement learning (RL) agent to optimize camera trajectories.
+The agent’s objective could be to maximize the distance traveled along interesting regions while simultaneously minimizing collisions with dense areas or obstacles.
+This approach would produce smoother, safer, and more visually engaging flythroughs that adapt intelligently to different scene geometries.